 GeneCards Summary for ASCC1 Gene

 ASCC1 (Activating Signal Cointegrator 1 Complex Subunit 1) is a Protein Coding gene.
-Diseases associated with ASCC1 include barrett esophagus/esophageal adenocarcinoma and adenocarcinoma.
-Among its related pathways are DNA Double-Strand Break Repair and DNA Damage Reversal.
+Diseases associated with ASCC1 include Barrett Esophagus/Esophageal Adenocarcinoma and Congenital Contractures.
+Among its related pathways are DNA Damage Reversal and DNA Double-Strand Break Repair.
 GO annotations related to this gene include nucleic acid binding and RNA binding.

 UniProtKB/Swiss-Prot for ASCC1 Gene

 Enhances NF-kappa-B, SRF and AP1 transactivation.
 In cells responding to gastrin-activated paracrine signals, it is involved in the induction of SERPINB2 expression by gastrin.
 May also play a role in the development of neuromuscular junction.